 This is the world's first flying television station.
 It carries a 6 tons of broadcasting?

-This is the world's first flying television station.
+Background: This is the world's first flying television station.
 It carries a 6 tons of broadcasting equipment and a 24-foot retractable antenna.
 Some grade school, high school and college students in Indiana and five other Midwest states will get classroom instruction from video tape programs, broadcast from the plane flying 23-thousand feet above North Central Indiana.
 The plane arrived recently at for-shrouded Purdue University Airport where it and a sister ship will be based during the program.

 Monday through Thursday high-quality educational assistance to schools will be beamed from the "flying classroom", with nearly half a million students particularly in the beginning stages.